BayramovaNazrin/LetsDefend/SOC140 - Phishing Mail Detected - Suspicious Task Scheduler/README.md

 The PDF's embedded `/Launch` action triggered this the moment Acrobat opened the file.
 The document is visually designed as a professional Purchase Order with a Mazda logo and "PURCHASE ORDER" header - purely to establish trust and convince the victim to click Allow.

 ![Alternative Text](images/security_warning.png)
+*Figure 5: Directed to the a.pomf.cat site*

 **Step 5 - Phishing destination**

 After clicking Allow, the browser navigates to `https://a.pomf.cat/hgfetb.R11`.
 The page is now down (ERR_CONNECTION_REFUSED) - phishing infrastructure is typically taken down quickly after campaigns end.
 ANY.RUN captured the connection while it was live.

 ![Alternative Text](images/phishing_destination.png)
+*Figure 6: The phishing site*

 ---